jjvanzon/JJs-Reference-Architecture/patterns.md

 ### SideEffects

-The business layer can execute `SideEffects`, when altering data, for instance to store the *date time modified* or setting *default values*, or automatically *generating a name*.
+The [business layer](layers.md#business-layer) can execute `SideEffects` when altering data, for instance to store the *date time modified*, or set *default values*, or automatically *generate a name*.

-We could implement the interface [`ISideEffect`](api.md#jj-framework-business) for each `SideEffect`.
-It only has one method: `Execute`, but it allows us to have some sort of polymorphism over `SideEffects` so it is easier to execute multiple of them in one blow, or to generically handle of them in other ways.
+We could implement an interface [`ISideEffect`](api.md#jj-framework-business) for each `SideEffect`.
+It only has one method: `Execute`.
+But it allows us to have some sort of polymorphism over `SideEffects` so it is easier to execute multiple of them in one blow, or to generically handle them.

-Using separate classes for `SideEffects`, creates overview over those pieces of business logic, that are quite creative in nature, and prevents these special things from getting entangled with other code.
+Using separate classes for `SideEffects` can creates overview over pieces of code, quite creative in nature, and prevent these special things from getting entangled with other code.

 `SideEffects` might evaluate the conditions internally.
-So the caller of the `SideEffect` class does not know what conditions it has.
+The caller of the `SideEffect` class does not know what conditions it has.
 The `SideEffect` could skip over its own execution, if it wouldn't apply.
 This makes the `SideEffect` fully responsible for what happens or not.
 What a `SideEffect` does can also depend on [status flags](aspects.md#entity-status-management).

 ### LinkTo

 This pattern is about *bidirectional relationship synchronization*.
 It means for instance that if a parent property is set: `myProduct.Supplier = mySupplier`, then automatically the product is added to the child collection too: `mySupplier.Products.Add(myProduct)`.

-To manage bidirectional relationships even when the underlying persistent technology does not do it for us, we could link [entities](#entities) with `LinkTo` methods, instead of setting *inverse properties* directly.
+To manage bidirectional relationships even when the underlying persistent technology does not do it for us, we could link [entities](#entities) with `LinkTo` methods.
 By calling the `LinkTo` methods, both ends of the relationship are updated together.
 Here is a template for a `LinkTo` method that works for `1-to-n` relationships.
 Beware that all the checks and list operations can come with performance penalties.

 ```cs
 public static void LinkTo(this Child child, Parent parent)